kensanangelo/table-tennis-scoreboard/README.md

 	- How many points to win & serving switch amount?
 - Maybe a way to modify scores in game if someone messes up
 - Add stats analysis
+- Add date of game to DB so we can track seasons
 - Implement ranking system
 	- Probably going to use ELO using this node package
+		- Starting ranking will probably be 1200
 		- https://github.com/tlhunter/node-arpad

 ## Bugs